meissanechami/team-18-multi-agents/README.md

 This coursework is the result of the efforts of Pavlos Charalambides, Isaac Kamlish and Meissane Chami.
 All questions have been attempted using Python.

-NB: The we_data forlder contains the preprocessed dataset since the actual files sizes are above limitations set by GitHub.
+NB: The we_data folder contains the preprocessed dataset since the actual files sizes are above limitations set by GitHub.